* Weak U.S. retail sales, inflation data pressure dollar

 The Fed said it expects U.S. inflation to be at 1.7 percent by the end of this year, down from the 1.9 percent previously forecast.

-"It remains to be seen if the Fed can really do both this year - raise rates again, and also begin reducing its balance sheet," he added.
+"It remains to be seen if the Fed can really do both this year - raise rates again, and also begin reducing its balance sheet," Imaizumi added.

-They said they expected Fed policymakers to hike interest rates one more time by the end of 2017 and then three times in 2018.
+They said they expected Fed policymakers to raise interest rates one more time by the end of 2017 and then three times in 2018.

-New Zealand's economy grew 0.5 percent in the three months to March, lower than the 0.7 percent growth forecast in a Reuters poll of economists and well below the central bank's forecast for 0.9 percent growth.
+Data showed that New Zealand's economy grew 0.5 percent in the three months to March, lower than the 0.7 percent growth forecast in a Reuters poll and well below the central bank's forecast for 0.9 percent growth.

-(Reporting by Tokyo markets team; Editing by Kim Coghill)
+(Reporting by Tokyo markets team; Editing by Kim Coghill and Jacqueline Wong)